yahuss/EduMentor/README.md

 ## Getting Started

 First, duplicate the `.env` file into a new file named `.env.local`.
-Update the value of your OpenAI and Replicate API keys there.
+Update the value of your [OpenAI API key](https://platform.openai.com/api-keys) and [Replicate API key](https://replicate.com/account/api-tokens) there.

 The first time you are running this project, you will need to install the dependencies.
 Run this command in your terminal: